quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 ## Mapping request data

+**Note:** The following step requires your application to be compiled with the `-parameters` compile option.
+Doing so gives the QuantumMaid [runtime access to parameter names](http://openjdk.java.net/jeps/118) and enables it to map parameters automatically.
+If you bootstrapped the tutorial from the provided archetype, this option is already set.
+Take a look [here](https://www.logicbig.com/how-to/java-command/java-compile-with-method-parameter-names.html) to learn how to configure this on your own.
+Also make sure that your IDE correctly adopted the `-parameters` option.
+If you need to set it manually, look [here](https://www.jetbrains.com/help/idea/specifying-compilation-settings.html#configure_compiler_settings) for IntelliJ IDEA and [here](https://stackoverflow.com/questions/9483315/where-do-you-configure-eclipse-java-compiler-javac-flags) for Eclipse.

 Let's make the `GreetingUseCase` slightly more complex by adding a parameter to its `hello()` method:

 <!---[CodeSnippet](usecase2)-->